Luís Mata: Pogoń Szczecin

 On 9 July 2020, Mata ended his 13-year stay with Porto with 12 months of contract remaining, to sign a three-year deal at Pogoń Szczecin in the Polish Ekstraklasa.
 He joined his compatriot former teammate Tomás Podstawski at the club.

 Zagłębie Lubin

 On 8 February 2023, having lost his spot in the line-up to Léo Borges in the latter half of 2022, and with Leonardo Koutris' arrival in the winter, Mata left Pogoń for another Ekstraklasa team, Zagłębie Lubin, penning a deal until June 2025.

+Loan to Kairat

+On 27 February 2025, Mata moved to Kazakh club Kairat on loan for the remainder of the season.